morph-l2/morph-doc/docs/build-on-morph/practical-examples/2-bridge-between-morph-and-ethereum.md

 ## Step 4: Deposit tokens

 Once your token has been approved by the Morph team, you should be able to deposit tokens from L1.
-To do so, you must first approve the `L1CustomGateway` contract address on Sepolia (`0x31C994F2017E71b82fd4D8118F140c81215bbb37`).
+To do so, you must first approve the `L1CustomGateway` contract address on Holesky (`0x31C994F2017E71b82fd4D8118F140c81215bbb37`).
 Then, deposit tokens by calling the `depositERC20` function from the `L1CustomGateway` contract.
-This can be done using [our bridge UI](https://Morph.io/bridge), [Etherscan Sepolia](https://sepolia.etherscan.io/address/0x31C994F2017E71b82fd4D8118F140c81215bbb37#writeProxyContract), or a smart contract.
+This can be done using [our bridge UI](https://Morph.io/bridge), [Etherscan Holesky](https://Holesky.etherscan.io/address/0x31C994F2017E71b82fd4D8118F140c81215bbb37#writeProxyContract), or a smart contract.

 ## Step 5: Withdraw tokens